Cutting Through The Corporate Clutter

 A veterinary clinic can sell all or part of its business to a corporation.
 Following the transfer of ownership, a clinic might adopt the corporate brand, but many continue to operate under their original name, which can make it difficult for clients to detect the change.

 These corporations acquire and operate multiple veterinary clinics and veterinary hospitals.
 They can be publicly traded companies, private equity firms, or subsidiaries of even larger global conglomerates.
-For example, an Australian veterinary clinic could be part of a massive international corporation that also owns well-known brands like Airbnb, Uber, and Burger King.
+For example, an Adelaide veterinary clinic could be part of a massive international corporation that also owns well-known brands like Airbnb, Uber, and Burger King.

 In Australia, five major corporations dominate the veterinary market: Greencross, VetPartners, CVS, Apiam Vets, and Vets Central.
-Some of these companies are valued at an estimated $3.5 billion AUD.
+Some of these giant companies are valued at an estimated $3.5 billion AUD.

 Why Are We Proud To Be Independent?

-Paws at Prospect Vet is pleased to be part of a diminishing list of independently owned veterinary practices in Australia and worldwide.
+Paws at Prospect Vet is pleased to be part of a diminishing list of independently owned veterinary practices in Adelaide, Australia and worldwide.
 What being locally owned means for us is:

-- We only pay the wages of staff who work inside our building
+- We are a South Australian company with South Australian staff, and we only pay the wages of staff who work inside our building

 - Our clinic’s profits are only spent on improving our clinic.
 We invest back into our business with staff training, purchasing new equipment, and improving services.
 We can also make such purchases without seeking approval from the “higher-ups”

 - Our veterinarians don’t run on KPI’s or performance targets, meaning they aren’t pressured to “up-sell” services and products to meet financial targets.
-Any advice given by our veterinarians is true to their beliefs
+They can also provide care and treatment plans tailored to the individual pet’s needs, without being constrained by corporate protocols or pressures

 - We are not owned by a conglomerate that also owns yoghurt, fitness gyms, transport companies, airline companies, major supermarket chains, technology companies, fast-food restaurants, major department stores, music streaming services, or ride-sharing companies

-- Being independent also means that we get to decide what our costs are.
+Being independent also means that we get to decide what our costs are.
 You can learn more here: Why Are Vets Expensive?

 Want To Find Out If A Clinic Is Corporate Owned?